parkerlewis9/Recursion/README.md

 4) [Accumulating Recursion](./m4_Accumulating_map)

 ##### A talk associated with the repository will be given on Wendesday May 24 at 6:00 pm.
 This talk will explain the call stack in more depth and show how to draw stack diagrams in order to visually represent recursion in action.
-A video of the talk will be linked once it has been give.
+A video of the talk will be linked once it has been given.
 Here is the link to the event page: [Nail Your Technical Interview: Recursion](https://www.eventbrite.com/e/nail-your-technical-interview-recursion-tickets-34126501284)